Are Life Jackets Required On Kayaks In Florida

 Yes, all kayaks must have a one-person minimum life jacket on board, regardless of the type of kayak.

 According to Florida Kayaking Life Jacket Laws, everyone is advised to wear a life jacket on board.
-And children younger than 6 and wearing USCG-approved type I, II, III, or V flotation devices are permitted on board.
+Children under 6 and wearing USCG-approved type I, II, III, or V flotation devices are permitted on board.

-As a safety precaution, Florida Kayaking suggests that everyone wears a life jacket on board, regardless if they are a child or an adult, even if your kayak is equipped with bulkheads and a flotation device as backup.
+As a safety precaution, Florida Kayaking suggests that everyone wear a life jacket on board, whether a child or an adult, even if your kayak is equipped with bulkheads and a flotation device as backup.

-So, if you’re in Florida, you must have a life jacket when kayaking or at other water games.
-The best life jackets are personal flotation devices that are Coast Guard approved and fit properly.
+So, if you’re in Florida, you must wear a life jacket when kayaking or participating in other water sports.
+The best life jackets are personal flotation devices that are Coast Guard-approved and fit properly.

 Is It Illegal To Kayak Without A Life Jacket In Florida?

 Yes, it is!
 When a life jacket is mandatory for kayaking, enjoying the game and breaking the rules is illegal.
-Actually, it is for your safety.
-Because kayaking without a life jacket can be a serious safety hazard in Florida.
+It is for your safety.
+Kayaking without a life jacket can be a serious safety hazard in Florida.

 Other statistics indicate that 75 percent of fatal boating accident victims drowned.
 Of the victim drowning cases with lifejacket use, 86 drowned without one.